Make-School-Courses/DevOps-Security/README.md

 ## Classes

 Class 1 - Why study security?
-  - In Class: Look at security models and vocabulary
-  - Homework: Research historical hacks
-Class 2 - Why steal personal data?
   - In Class:
+    - Class intro and policies
+    - Why study web security?
+    - Look at security models and vocabulary
+  - Homework:
+    - Research historical hacks
+    - Write blog post (500 to 1000 words) due class 3
+    - Stretch: Present your article in class (5 min talk) Class 2 - Why steal personal data?
+  - In Class:
     - What were the most important hacks of 2017?
     - What does the internet know about you?
+  - Homework:
-  - Homework: Continue working Article from class 1 Class 3 - Deploy demo app
+    - Continue working Article from class 1 (due class 3) Class 3 - Deploy demo app
   - In Class:
     - Present Article